LabanPHLabanPH — home

 What if BSP says my respondent is not under their supervision?

 BSP will refer you to the correct regulator.
-SEC-registered lending and financing companies, including most online lending apps and motor-vehicle lenders, go to SEC's Corporate Governance and Finance Department.
+SEC-registered lending and financing companies, including most online lending apps and motor-vehicle lenders, go to SEC's Financing and Lending Companies Department (FLCD).

 More questions about this topic